Basic-Data-Infrastructure/bdi-stack/connector/README.md

 ### End-user header overrides

-The connector sits between the consumer and the provider, any HTTP request header from the consumer is passed on to the provider thus sensitive headers which, for example, are used to allow access MUST be filtered out using the `request/update` or `bdi/deauthenticate` (for `X-Bdi-Client-Id`) interceptor.
+The connector sits between the consumer and the provider, any HTTP request header from the consumer is passed on to the provider thus sensitive headers which, for example, are used to allow access MUST be filtered out using the `request` or `bdi/deauthenticate` (for `X-Bdi-Client-Id`) interceptor.
 For example:

 ```edn
 [request update :headers dissoc "x-user-id"]